I spend a lot of time struggling to find a way to gather all of these feelings constantly running through my mind.

-I spend a lot of up and down time with my moods and the way I look at the series of events that have lead me to this corner of my couch in the home I share with my now Hubsband.
-Yes I am aware that that is not a real word, no I do not care.
+I spend a lot time up and down with my moods and the way I look at the series of events that have lead me to this corner of my couch in the home I share with my now Hubsband.
+Yes I am aware that that is not a real word, and, no, I do not care.

-I either whimper or weep uncontrollably in his arms when this post-cancer life feels overwhelming.
+I whimper or weep uncontrollably in his arms when the realities of this post-cancer life feel far too overwhelming.

-I spend a lot of time in a tug-of-war with my thoughts and writing; just trying to navigate through their parts and trying to figure out what parts of my life I want to keep sacred and close to my heart, and what parts I want to share with the world.
-Continue reading Love, life, feelings, writing, and everything else
+I spend a lot of time in a tug-of-war with my thoughts and my writing.
+As I try to navigate their parts and to figure out which parts of my life I want to keep sacred and close to my heart, and which parts I want to share with the world.
+Continue reading The Road to Memoir

 I’m sorry for letting you down.
 I’m sorry for committing so strongly to you and allowing the rest of my life to get in the way.

 Wait… no. I’m not sorry.
 This is not a “letting down” or a failure in any way.
 This is life.
 Sometimes, we make commitments that we just can’t keep.
 And for me, unfortunately, this was one of those times.

 I wasn’t sure what I was going to post about this week, but I think I’m so excited about this that it’s really the only thing I can post.

 Continue reading Prepping for NaNoWrimo in my Home Office